 7. Pick the Right Marketing Tools

-Choose marketing tools that help you streamline workflows and reduce manual workloads.
+Choose marketing tools that help you streamline workflows and reduce manual workloads, ensuring you have the necessary resources.

 The top three tools marketers use include analytics tools, CRMs, and advertising platforms.
 But more than three-quarters also use marketing automation platforms and email marketing tools.